-1. Student Alcohol Policy Sanctions

-A variety of educational sanctions are assigned AOD policy violations.
+Student Alcohol Policy Sanctions - A variety of educational sanctions are assigned AOD policy violations.
 The most common sanction for a first offense is a general warning and an essay.
 The essay is focused on the AOD policy to make sure the student understands it and the consequences of violating the policy a second time.
 If other concerning behaviors are involved in the alcohol violation, counseling is often required on a short-term basis with an on-campus counselor.
 For repeat offenders or very serious behaviors, long-term counseling is usually a requirement.
 An off-campus alcohol assessment and the costs of such assessment is also required.
 The results are provided to the counselor to help guide counseling sessions.
 These sanctions are the same for incidents occurring within and outside of the residence halls.

-2. Student Drug Policy Sanctions

-One egregious offense would result in the student's removal from the residence halls and long term counseling at the least.
+Student Drug Policy Sanctions - One egregious offense would result in the student's removal from the residence halls and long- term counseling at the least.
 Distribution and manufacturing of drugs would, in most cases, result in expulsion.
-Possession and/or use of most drugs on campus not in the residence halls may result in a mandated drug assessment.
+Possession and/or use of most drugs on campus, not in the residence halls, may result in a mandated drug assessment.
 The offending student may also be referred to an off-campus therapy program if the results show engaging in more than moderate drug use.
 The only exception to this is the use of marijuana.
 Possession, without evidence of use, of marijuana may be sanctioned to the lesser extent of an educational essay and/or community service sanction.

-3. Employee Alcohol/Drug Policy Sanctions

-There are a variety of sanctions that may be applied to employees' AOD policy violations.
+Employee Alcohol/Drug Policy Sanctions - There are a variety of sanctions that may be applied to employees' AOD policy violations.
 Possible sanctions include: referral to an Employee Assistance Program who could then refer the employee directly to a drug/alcohol treatment program or a direct referral to a drug/alcohol treatment center for an assessment in the case of alcohol violations.
 In all cases, employee-violations of Park's AOD policy will result in disciplinary action, up to and including termination.

-DEPARTMENT OF ATHLETICS DRUG AND ALCOHOL USE AND DRUG TESTING POLICY
+DEPARTMENT OF ATHLETICS DRUG EDUCATION AND TESTING PROGRAM POLICIES AND PROCEDURES

-Park's Department of Athletics has developed a drug education and testing program aimed at drug abuse prevention.
-The program includes the education, testing, and, if necessary, rehabilitation of those student-athletes who test positive for illicit drugs.
-The following is an outline of the program.
+The Department of Athletics has developed a program of drug education and testing aimed at the prevention of drug abuse.
+The program includes the education, testing and, if necessary, the rehabilitation of those student-athletes who test positive.
+The following is a description of the program: